Whereiswendy/deep-learning-challenge/README.md

 After training and hyperparameter tuning, the final model achieved an accuracy of 72.3% on the test data, indicating a reasonably effective model for predicting the success of funding applications.
 The model's architecture was fine-tuned using Keras Tuner, and the use of the `tanh` activation function across the layers was a key factor in its performance.

 #### **Conclusion**
 The project successfully developed a deep learning model that predicts the success of funding applications with a reasonable level of accuracy.
-The model's performance was enhanced by carefully selecting relevant features and optimizing the neural network's architecture.
+The model's performance was enhanced by carefully selecting relevant features and optimising the neural network's architecture.
 Future improvements could include experimenting with different feature engineering approaches, trying alternative model architectures, or employing more advanced hyperparameter optimisation techniques.

 **Model Artifacts**: The optimised model has been saved as `AlphabetSoupCharity_Optimised.h5` and can be reused for predictions or further tuning.